What is a Granny Pod?

 Aging Close to Loved Ones

-A granny pod (a general term, not a brand) sits in the yard of the main home where the caregiver lives.
+A granny pod (a general term, not a brand, also known as an accessory dwelling unit) sits in the yard of the main home where the caregiver lives.
 Care must be taken to make sure the locale permits a granny pod on an existing lot.

 Granny pods are a specific type of tiny home.
 Check out these 15 things to consider before building one.